 According to VA, “ischemic heart disease” includes but is not limited to

-- acute, subacute, or old myocardial infarcation (i.e. heart attack);
+- Acute, subacute, or old myocardial infarction (i.e., heart attack);

 Since the term refers only to heart disease, it does not include hypertension, nor peripheral manifestations of arteriosclerosis such as peripheral vascular disease or stroke.